njoyard/ist/doc2.markdown

 <section class="doc-desc">
 You can include any valid Javascript expression in an ist.js expression.
-All rendering context properties are accessible as variables in expressions, provided they are a valid identifier.
+All rendering context properties are accessible as variables in expressions, provided they are valid identifiers.

 </section>
 <section class="doc-code">